pottendo/pottendo-SK64-network/README_network.md

 This also means that during Launcher mode the WLAN connection will not be lost and WLAN can be enjoyed reliably over a longer period of time.

-Uploading a "large" file via the web interface may take much longer via WLAN as compared to cable based network.
+Uploading a "large" file via the web interface may take longer via WLAN as compared to cable based network.

 To wrap it up, WLAN is less convenient to use than ethernet via cable.
 In exchange a Raspberry Pi 3B+ with active network has the inconvenience of needing airflow to keep the CPU temperature steady.
 ### CRT files in root folder